Let’s have a look at the various settings you can configure for the Customers/Vendors module in Zoho Books.

 - Click Customers and Vendors.

-- Slide the toggle next to Multi-currency Transactions.
+- Slide the toggle next to Advanced Multi-currency Handling.

 - Click Save.

-Note: You cannot disable Multi-currency transactions once you have created transactions in other currencies for your customers or vendors.
+Note: You cannot disable Advanced Multi-currency Handling once you have created transactions in other currencies for your customers or vendors.

 Creating Transactions in Different Currencies

-Now that you have enabled multi-currency transactions, you can create transactions for your customers or vendors in other currencies.
+Now that you have enabled Advanced Multi-currency Handling, you can create transactions for your customers or vendors in other currencies.

 - Select the Sales or Purchases transaction you want to create.